 In collaboration with Northern Beaches Council, we recently released a draft Land Use and Infrastructure Strategy for community consultation.
-We are now reviewing all submissions and will release a revised Strategy for further consultation later in 2017.
+We are now reviewing all submissions and will release a revised Strategy for further consultation in early 2018.
 All of the submissions received will also be made available on our website over the coming weeks.

 For more detailed information about the draft Land Use and Infrastructure Strategy, see

 We have placed equal importance on the way people, plants and animals interact with the land.
 Our aim is for Ingleside to be an environmentally sustainable community.

 The Structure Plan for Ingleside preserves wildlife corridors and connects areas of high biodiversity value.

 There will be a range of different types of housing to respond to different household needs, and to respond to the local landscape including creeks and views.

 This includes homes on small lots, semi-detached homes and townhouses near places of activity or public transport.
 There will also be options for people who want more space or a larger block of land.
 The methods for delivering affordable housing will form part of the formal exhibition.